clasense4/bedrock-demo/README.md

 ![Diagram](docs/diagram.png)

-> For this demo, region us-east-1 is used because it has native support for Amazon Nova model.
+> For this demo, region us-east-1 is used because it has native support for Amazon Nova model and to avoid subscription to other models.

 **Frontend:**
 - HTML5, CSS3, Vanilla JavaScript